Skip to main content

 CloudFormation (Default)

-The most straightforward way to create the required AWS role is by using CloudFormation, the native infrastructure as code service from AWS.
+The most straightforward way to create the required AWS role is to use CloudFormation, AWS's native infrastructure as code service.

 Infrastructure as Code Benefits